CodyLiska/Obfluence-Suite/Obfluence Home Lab/HomelabFluence_Obsidian_Plugin_Guide.md

 # HomelabFluence Obsidian Vault – Recommended Plugin Setup

-This guide outlines the best plugins and configuration for enhancing your Home Lab Knowledge Base using Obsidian.
+This guide outlines the best plugins and configuration for enhancing your Obfluence Home Lab using Obsidian.

 ---